 Still, return policies are an important consideration for shoppers.
 According to PwC, 53% of consumers base their buying decisions on return politics.
 Millennials are especially keen on generous and flexible return policies, and 40% (compared to 20% for all consumers) planned to return more items this year compared to last.

 Though returns can be costly for brands and retailers, they also present a learning opportunity.
-Here are four insights you can take away from your holiday returns to reduce e-commerce return rates:
+Here’s four insights you can take away from your holiday returns to reduce e-commerce return rates.

 To find out, make sure your return processes ask consumers direct questions.
 Let them select a specific reason for the return, such as “too big,” “size,” or, “quality not expected,” to gather returns data.
 Scan review comments for common keywords, as well.